Galaxy Note 9 iFixit teardown reveals a powerhouse battery

-Physically, it's 3.5 x 1.6 x 0.2 in (88 mm x 42 mm x 6 mm), which is longer than the 3-inch width of an iPhone 8 Plus and less than 2mm shy of the thickness of the iPhone X. (iFixit also says the Note 9 weighs 547 g which is 19.3 ounces and more than the entire phone weighs, so that's probably not correct.)
+Physically, it's 3.5 by 1.6 by 0.2 inches (88 by 42 by 6 mm), which is longer than the 3-inch width of an iPhone 8 Plus and less than 2 mm shy of the thickness of the iPhone X. (iFixit also says the Note 9 weighs 547 grams, or 19.3 ounces -- more than the entire phone weighs, so that's probably not correct.)

-However, it carries on the low repairability tradition of the Note series, with glued-down battery and display.
-However, it's heat pipe has more surface area for better cooling.
-IFixit also speculates that the S Pen charges inductively when you dock it into the phone.
+It carries on the low repairability tradition of the Note series, however, with glued-down battery and display.
+Its heat pipe does have more surface area for better cooling. iFixit also speculates that the new Bluetooth S Pen charges inductively when you dock it into the phone.

 Discuss: Galaxy Note 9 iFixit teardown reveals a powerhouse battery